Hallowed Eve and All Saints Day meditation

 Like most, my early memories of holiday festivities are varied and (mostly) pleasant.
 But Halloween stands out, with the most distinct memories, since it involved an evening of roaming (without adult supervision) in homemade costumes throughout the small town where I lived, collecting sweet treats in decorated paper bags.

-Then came the much-anticipated sorting of the evening’s haul: the keepers (the really good stuff), the give-aways, everything else for trading with friends, which could go on for a week or more.
+Then came the much-anticipated sorting of the evening’s haul: the keepers (the really good stuff), the give-aways (won’t eat even though it’s free), then everything else for trading with friends, which could go on for a week or more.

 I now believe there is no observance in the liturgical year in greater need of recovery than All Saints Day.
 In turbulent times and turgid circumstances, we need the sustenance of resilient memory.